CarterEVERYTHING-Codes/ClassVote/README.md

         3.  **Check OAuth Consent Screen in GCP:** Go to GCP Console > APIs & Services > OAuth consent screen.
             *   If "Publishing status" is "Testing", add your Google account email to the "Test users" list.
             *   Ensure "App name", "User support email", and "Developer contact information" are filled.
+        4.  **Advanced - Check OAuth 2.0 Client ID in GCP:**
+            *   In GCP Console, go to APIs & Services > Credentials.
+            *   Under "OAuth 2.0 Client IDs", find the client ID that was likely auto-created by Firebase (e.g., "Web client (auto created by Firebase)").
+Click its name.
+            *   **Verify "Authorized JavaScript origins":** This list MUST include `https://YOUR_PROJECT_ID.firebaseapp.com` AND your app's origin (e.g., `https://YOUR_CLOUD_WORKSTATION_URL`, `http://localhost:PORT`).
+            *   **Verify "Authorized redirect URIs":** This list MUST include `https://YOUR_PROJECT_ID.firebaseapp.com/__/auth/handler`.
+            *   If these are incorrect, it can cause this error.
+Firebase *should* manage these, but discrepancies can occur.
+Modifying these directly is an advanced step; proceed with caution.

 4.  **Run the Development Server:**